Sandstormer/SearchDex-Updater/README.md

 ## How to use

 1. Install [Python 3.10.6](https://www.python.org/downloads/release/python-3106/).
-Newer version may also work.
+Newer versions may also work.
 You can check your installed Python version with this command:

         python --version